Export Reports to Microsoft Word, Excel, and RTF

 {# endfor #}

-6. Template generator
+6. Template Generator

-..\CTAPTPR\StartReport\NTP.StartReport.Console.exe <main_template> <output> < template_directory> <data>
+..\CTAPTPR\StartReport\NTP.StartReport.Console.exe <main_template> <output> <template_directory> <data>

 Menu Access